-HUNDREDS OF Tipperary parents were said to be outraged today after it was revealed their children were forced into slave labor by several school teachers over a two month period.
+HUNDREDS OF Tipperary parents were said to be outraged today after it was revealed their children were forced into slave labour by several school teachers over a three month period.

 Over 300,000 St. Bridget’s crosses were found after a search of the school, which is located on the foot of Slievenmon mountain.

-Five school teacher were arrested and brought to Clonmel garda station for questioning.
+Five school teachers were arrested and brought to the Clonmel Garda station for questioning.

-The operation was uncovered after a brave ten year old boy blew the whistle on the sweat shop.
+The operation was uncovered after a brave ten-year-old boy blew the whistle on the illegal workshop.

 “We started making crosses just after Halloween,” said the fourth class pupil, who wished to remain anonymous.
 “The teachers said if we made thirty crosses everyday we would get rewarded with jellies.
-But that was a lie.
+But there was no jellies.
+There never was.
 It was all a lie!”

-The boys parents told WWN that they first became suspicious of the school when they found strange lacerations on their sons fingers.
+The boys’ parents told WWN that they first became suspicious of the school when they found strange lacerations on his fingers.

 “He would sometimes come home with cuts and bruises all over his hands.” said his father.
 “If only we had to pay more attention to him when he said he was being made work in a sweatshop.
 We just thought he was being very funny at the time.”